 MBTP Online Version

 MBTP is now also available in an online version.
 The online version offers instant access to parent manuals and student activity books via the internet at lower prices, although you do not permanently own access rights.
 Multiple students in your family may use the online curriculum simultaneously at no extra cost.
 Families may renew the online license for half-price for younger siblings.
 This makes the online version more cost effective for families in the long run as well.
 In addition, students may also type responses to some of the questions directly into the computer, saving or printing the results.
 The online version has also beefed-up multimedia with more website links plus integrated pictures and videos, especially for Age 9-11 and up.
 You will still need to purchase the required literature and manipulative kits when you buy the online version.

 MBTP has also instituted IdeaShare™, an online community for MBTP users to share ideas and resources they've discovered.

-With this mix of approaches, I expect that Moving Beyond the Page will appeal most to those who love experiential learning and real books, who lean towards relaxed or unschooling approaches, who also want some ideas, structure, and direction but don't want a religious curriculum.
+As the publisher says, there are elements of Waldorf, Montessori, Unschooling, Core Curriculum, and Classical education incorporated into MBTP.
+With this mix of approaches, I expect that Moving Beyond the Page will appeal most to those who love experiential learning and real books, who want a secular curriculum, and who lean towards relaxed or unschooling approaches yet also want some ideas, structure, and direction.

 * "Constructivists view learning as an active process in which the learner actively construct[s] knowledge as he tries to comprehend his world.
 Constructivist theory is about facilitating the learner to go beyond simple memorization toward understanding, application, and competence" (www.movingbeyondthepage.com/).